 - To prevent water from dripping into the batter, place a damp cloth in between the racks and lid.

-- A sudden change in temperature may cause the steamed cake to shrink and collapse.
-To prevent this from happening, open the top lid barely for 10 seconds before completely removing it.
+- A sudden temperature change may cause the steamed cake to shrink and collapse.
+To prevent this from happening, open the top lid for 10 seconds before completely removing it.

 - Storage and Shelf life: Refrigerate in an airtight sealed container.
 When properly stored, it can last 3 to 5 days.